News Letter: Editors

+Departure of Ben Lowry (2026)

+Ben Lowry left the News Letter in July 2026; his last day in post was 23 July, and in a statement he said that after almost two decades he no longer worked at the paper.
+Writing in the Belfast Telegraph on 1 August 2026, its Northern Ireland editor Sam McBride – a former News Letter political editor – reported that Lowry's departure had been involuntary and that the paper did not intend to appoint a replacement, leaving the title without a dedicated editor.
+McBride reported that no company statement had been issued, that staff had not been formally told of the departure, and that there was no suggestion Lowry had been guilty of misconduct; Lowry indicated in a farewell email that he expected the owner to appoint an editor-in-chief across Iconic Media's Northern Ireland titles.
+Rankin Armstrong, a former editor, criticised the handling of the departure, and Séamus Dooley of the National Union of Journalists called on the publisher to confirm that the paper would retain its own editor and its editorial independence.

 Other publications

 The paper publishes the agricultural supplement Farming Life on Wednesdays and Saturdays, included within the newspaper itself.
 It publishes a weekend supplement on Saturdays, containing features and commentary and TV guide.
 It also publishes a supplement for the Twelfth of July celebrations.

 In addition to the News Letters coverage of the Renewable Heat Incentive scandal from 2016 to the present, a book entitled Burned: The Inside Story of the 'Cash-for-Ash' Scandal and Northern Ireland's Secretive New Elite, by its (now former) political correspondent Sam McBride (a frequent media commentator on Northern Irish affairs), was published in 2019 by Merrion.